 Release Date: July 29, 2008

-Like the previous two Naruto soundtrack CDs that I have reviewed, the songs on this CD seem to be sequenced in the order when they first made their appearance in the franchise.
+Like the previous two Naruto soundtrack CDs that I have reviewed, the songs on this CD seem to be sequenced in the order of when they first made their appearance in the franchise.
 The disc opens with the eighth opening theme, then is followed by the 14th ending theme, the ending theme for the third Naruto film, the ninth opening theme, the 15th ending theme, the first opening theme and the first two ending themes for Naruto Shippuden, the ending theme for the first Naruto Shippuden film, and then concludes with the second opening theme and the third and fourth closing themes for Naruto Shippuden.

 The CD opens with “Re:member,” which was the eighth opening theme for the first Naruto anime series.
 While this may have been one of the opening themes for the long “filler” portion of the series, this upbeat opening is still one of the more memorable openings for the series.
 For me, this ranks as one of my favorite openings for the first Naruto series.